SAT MAth Practice questions – all topics

 ▶️Answer/Explanation

-Which of the following statements best compares the mean and the median of the data shown in the frequency table ?
+Which of the following statements best compares the means of the two data sets?

 ▶️Answer/Explanation